What we need from you:

 The average time to degree is ~5.8 years across all our programs; additional data on time to degree and other metrics in specific programs can be accessed here.

 We welcome international students to share their unique perspectives and expertise with our diverse student body.
 For admissions and aid purposes, an international applicant is defined as one who holds, or hopes to enter the United States on, a nonresident student visa.
 International applicants submit the same application as US citizens, permanent residents, and refugees, but are subject to additional requirements with regard to financial resource viability and demonstrated English proficiency.

 Our financial package is available to all students.
 International applicants are given equal consideration for all awards and sources of University of Chicago support for which they qualify, but because they are not eligible for federal training grant appointments or student loans, the available sources of tuition and stipend aid are limited and competitive.
 International applicants are thus urged to seek aid from other areas (e.g., fellowships awarded through their native country) before seeking admission to graduate programs at the University of Chicago.

 Prior to being offered formal admission, the international applicant must document the ability to meet the financial requirements necessary to obtain a student visa.

 Transfer students are accepted and follow the same application procedures as new applicants.
 To be considered for transfer, students must have a valid reason for the move and must provide a letter of recommendation from an appropriate faculty member from their current institution.
 If the student is accepted for transfer, the degree-granting unit in which the student matriculates will decide whether the student can matriculate with advanced standing.

-Representatives from UChicago Biosciences will be available to meet you and talk more about our programs at the following events.
-If you are not able to meet with us at a recruiting event, you are always welcome to send questions to email@example.com.
+Representatives from UChicago Biosciences will be available to meet you and talk more about our programs at our recruitment events.
+If you are not able to meet with us at a recruiting event, you are always welcome to send questions to firstname.lastname@example.org.